AleP04/LineCalc/README.md

 # LineCalculator

-LineCalculator is an Android Application to calculate the equation of a line line passing through two points and generate a graphical rappresentation of it using @jjoe64 GraphView Library for Android.
+LineCalculator is an Android Application to calculate the equation of a line line passing through two points and generate a graphical representation of it using jjoe64 GraphView Library for Android.

 ## What it's used for?

-LineCalculator is mostly used to rappresent line in the cartesian plane knowing two points
+LineCalculator is mostly used to represent line in the cartesian plane knowing two points.

 ## Features

-In the future more features will be implemented, for now you can only draw a line.
+In the future more features will be implemented, for now you can only draw one or more line.

 ## Contributing
 If you want to contribute you can help by opening issues.